 Individual adaptation is normally only granted for students with permanent/chronic suffering.
 Consequently, candidates who experience acute illness are not entitled to individual adaptation.
 However, if such acute illness arises just before the examination, the candidate has a right to re-scheduled examination.

 Individual adaptation during an examination is regulated by Section 28 of the Regulations for examinations at UiT The Arctic University of Norway.

 How to apply for individual adaptation during an examination

 You can apply for individual adaptation if you have special needs during an examination.

-The student must submit any application in Word format to the faculty with academic responsibility within the deadline for registering for the examination for the relevant adaptation(s).
+The student must submit any application in Word format to the Academic Affairs Section within the deadline for registering for the examination for the relevant adaptation(s).
 The application must be supported by a recent medical certificate or specialist’s declaration, unless such adaptations are not of a medical nature.

 Requirement for documentation